Get Help Today(877) 648-4288

 Although Propoxyphene detox is a critical start to the treatment process, without further treatment it is unlikely to be successful.
 Patients are strongly recommended to attend an inpatient rehab program after completing detox.
 Inpatient rehab involves patients residing at a treatment facility and participating in a wide variety of therapies and other treatments.
 Inpatient rehab truly allows patients to focus on their recovery and is widely regarded a helpful way to achieve and maintain sobriety.
 Outpatient rehab is strongly recommended following inpatient treatment, although it can sometimes be used in place of inpatient rehab.
 Outpatient rehab involves patients staying at home or at a sober living home and attending treatment between 2 and 7 days a week.

-During treatment, individuals in rehab may receive medication to help counter the effects of depression and anxiety Darvocet and Darvon cause.
+During treatment, individuals in rehab may receive medication to help counter the effects of depression and anxiety that Darvocet and Darvon cause.
 Examples of therapies used in treatment include biofeedback, which further balances out compulsive and impulsive behavior to a more stable space.

 Finding Propoxyphene Detox Is Easy